Pauked/dcli/readme.md

 ## Why dcli?

  The feature set is based around me wanting to quickly fire up Doom from my StreamDeck so I can continue playing a megawad without having to tinker with config or remember command line arguments.
-When playing I want to open the WAD file in an editor to look for how a secret works or to view the maps readme to check something. dcli can do that for me.
-And having written this app, I can't forget the command line arguments.
+When playing I also want to open the WAD file in an editor to see how a secret works or to view a map's readme to check something. dcli can do that for me.
+And having written this app, I now can't forget the command line arguments for GZDoom.